oliver748/similaritify/README.md

-# similaritify
+# Similaritify

-Compare two images
+**Similaritify** is a Python tool designed to facilitate the comparison of two images using various image similarity methods.